vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/ariaRA.md

 Aria Automation uses the same service account that is used to add Cloud Account to perform all Supervisor cluster operations.

-The service account needs the follwoing vCenter Roles for integrating  vSphere with Tanzu with Aria Automation:
+The service account needs the following vCenter Roles for integrating  vSphere with Tanzu with Aria Automation:

 - Allows disk decommission operations
 - Modify cluster-wide configuration